 A sensational start to the unofficial world championship showdown, in which West Indies crumbled from 63 for no loss to 127 all out on the first day of the first Test against Pakistan in Trinidad.
 But in the last hour Pakistan themselves slid from 100 for 2 to 113 for 7, and their lead was eventually restricted to 13.
 It was all over inside three days, when Carl Hooper spun Pakistan to defeat in their second innings.

 Fast bowler Tawanda Mupariwa, born today, was fast-tracked into the Zimbabwe side in 2004 when the rebel players withdrew from the squad.
 In 2008 he was the fastest Zimbabwe bowler to 50 ODI wickets, getting there in 28 games.
 But Mupariwa was subsequently overlooked as Zimbabwe searched for faster bowlers in the lead-up to their return to Test cricket in 2011.
 His domestic form finally paid off with a call-up to the squad for the 2015 World Cup, where he took one wicket in three matches.

 The early days of birthday boy Daniel Flynn's international career will be most remembered for him walking off the ground at Old Trafford after a tooth-shattering bouncer that bloodied his mouth.
 But he bounced back and scored 49 in the next Test.
 He made 95 against West Indies in Dunedin and followed it with another half-century in the next Test, but was dropped after a string of low scores.
-He made a brief comeback in 2012 and scored a half-century in New Zealand's historic win in Colombo, but was dropped after poor scores in two Tests in South Africa.
+He made a brief comeback in 2012 and scored a half-century in New Zealand's historic win in Colombo, but was left out after poor scores in two Tests in South Africa.